AryanSinghIIIT/Weather-app/README.md

 # " Weather Application using HTML, CSS, JavaScript & RestAPI"

 Overview of Weather App
 It's a Simple Weather Application made by using HTML, CSS & JavaScript.

-The app is created by Aryan Singh for helping out the beginners on how to make Simple Weather Application using HTML, CSS & JavaScript
+The app is created by "#Aryan Singh" for helping out the beginners on how to make Simple Weather Application using HTML, CSS & JavaScript

 Live Demo:aryansinghiiit.github.io/weather-app/